How an Agency used Hubspot to be Misleading

 The question I pose, is “why”?
 Why would you depict data this way?
 Why would you chose to visualize last month’s data as a cumulation of all previous data?
 The answer (to my admittedly cynical mind) is simple: at a casual glance (or to the uninformed or analytically challenged) – cumulative results look like growth.
 Even when its not really growing.

+It’s not a Hubspot issue – its an agency using a great tool to paint an inaccurate picture.
 Stop trusting your vendors to tell you how well they are doing.